stanhebben/nanopc-homeserver/README.md

 - Release the MASK button
 - Connect the NanoPC with your PC (I connected USB-C to USB-C)
 - Open the RKDevTool.exe bundled with the official image
-- Check that it found the device: it should show "发现一个MASKROM设备" (see screenshot below).
+- Check that it found the device: it should show "发现一个 MASKROM 设备" (see screenshot below).
 If no device was discovered, it will show "没有发现设备" instead and you'll have to try again.
 - Click the 执行 ("execute") button (see screenshot below)
 - Wait until finished
 - You can now disconnect the USB cable